-The Bachelor of Science in Computer Engineering degree is designed to help graduates prepare for the newest and most exciting developments in the field.
+The Bachelor of Science in Computer Engineering degree is designed to help graduates prepare for ongoing developments in the field.
 Computer engineers are not only involved in the design of the computer hardware essential to today’s businesses, but they may also be called on to develop software, program microprocessors or design wired or wireless networks.

 Relevant Institutional/Programmatic Accreditation

 CTU is institutionally accredited by the Higher Learning Commission www.hlcommission.org